zouhairkhallaf/Operating-System-Assimilation/README.md

 #### •The handling routine should wait for the next keyboard input and,

-# * if "r":
+### * if "r":
-..* Show the PIDs of the processes in the Ready Queue,
+ * Show the PIDs of the processes in the Ready Queue,
 ### * if "p":

-o	Show the PIDs of the processes in the printer queues.
+ * Show the PIDs of the processes in the printer queues.
-..*	Printer specific information: I/O queue,
+ * Printer specific information: I/O queue,
-o	Name of the file that is currently printing o	Its size
+ * Name of the file that is currently printing
+ * Its size

 ### * if "d":

-o	Display I/O queue,
+* Display I/O queue,
+* Name of the file that is currently printing,
+* Size
-o	Name of the file that is currently printing, o	Size o	Type of operation ("read" or "write")). o	Be sure the contents of the queues don't scroll of a 24 line. screen.
+* Type of operation ("read" or "write")).
+* Be sure the contents of the queues don't scroll of a 24 line. screen.

-## *If "S" interrupt is followed by "m":
+### *If "S" interrupt is followed by "m":

-o	Show the current state of memory (show where each process is located in memory)
+* Show the current state of memory (show where each process is located in memory)